zapier/zapier-platform-cli/README-source.md

   1. Zapier makes a call to your API requesting a "request token" (also known as "temporary credentials")
   2. Zapier sends the user to the authorization URL, defined by your app, along with the request token
   3. Once authorized, your website sends the user to the `redirect_uri` Zapier provided.
 Use `zapier describe` command to find out what it is: ![](https://zappy.zapier.com/117ECB35-5CCA-4C98-B74A-35F1AD9A3337.png)
-  4. Zapier makes a call on the backend to your API to exchange the request token for an "access token" (also known as "long-lived credentials")
+  4. Zapier makes a call on our backend to your API to exchange the request token for an "access token" (also known as "long-lived credentials")
   5. Zapier remembers the access token and makes calls on behalf of the user

 You are required to define: